 What different sizes does your central air conditioner come in?

 So there are a couple different ways to get a good idea of what sized central air conditioner you’ll need.
 Both methods are pretty close and are good for getting a ballpark estimate.
-Before figuring out what sized central air conditioner is right for your house, you need to know what sizes they come in.
+Before figuring out what sized central air conditioner is right for your house, you need to know what sizes they come in (keep in mind, this article refers to your air conditioners size, not the type of air conditioner.
+For information on different types, see: What is a Split Air Conditioner? – Split Air Conditioner vs Packaged Air Conditioner).
 Central air conditioners come in a variety of sizes, and what size they are is measured in “tons.”
 Now contrary to what you might think, the tonnage of an AC unit is not actually based on its weight.
 A “ton” is a measure of an air conditioner’s ability to cool.
 One ton is the ability of your air conditioner to cool 12,000 BTUs (British Thermal Unit) in an hour.
 Likewise, a “2-ton” central air conditioner is able to cool 24,000 BTUs per hour.
 So now you are likely asking, what is a BTU?
 A BTU is the amount of energy required to heat or cool one pound of water by one degree Fahrenheit.
 So a 1-ton air conditioner can cool 12,000 pounds of water by one degree every hour.
 That’s all it means, so don’t let your HVAC contractor tell you any differently!